awsdocs/amazon-rds-user-guide/doc_source/mysql_rds_kill_query_id.md

 ## Examples<a name="mysql_rds_kill_query_id-examples"></a>

-The following example terminates a query with a query ID of 230040:
+The following example ends a query with a query ID of 230040:

 ```
 call mysql.rds_kill_query_id(230040);